-We will want you to have well-established links with Black and minority ethnic, refugee, Gypsy, Roma and Traveller community groups and other excluded and disadvantaged communities, who currently do not access the funding programme.
+We will want you to have well established links with diverse ethnic communities, refugees, Gypsy, Roma and Traveller community groups and other excluded and disadvantaged communities, who do not access current funding mechanisms.

-You will work with those groups to identify the barriers to engaging with the current programme and co-create solutions, removing barriers and enabling participation.
+You will work with those groups to identify barriers to engaging with the current Local Places for Nature programme and co-create solutions, removing barriers and enabling participation.

-Example project: You are a community organisation that works to help people from Black and minority ethnic backgrounds to improve their health and wellbeing in areas of deprivation.
-You will recruit a facilitator to work with people in the community to identify opportunities, barriers and partnerships and so co create the programme of the future.
+Example Project: You are a community organisation that works to help people from diverse ethnic communities and/or refugees backgrounds improve their health and wellbeing in areas of deprivation.
+You will recruit a facilitator to work with people in the community to identify opportunities, barriers and partnerships and so co-create the programme of the future.